 4. Identify the Right Channels

-On to message delivery.
-Your choice of platform is just as important as your message itself, so pick platforms carefully.
+On to message delivery, the choice of platform is just as important as the message itself.
+So pick platforms carefully.

-When deciding how to deliver your message, consider the following:
+When deciding how to deliver the message, consider the following:

-• How your audience consumes content: Are you trying to reach millennials or Gen Z?
+- How an audience consumes content: Is a brand trying to reach millennials or Gen Z?
 CEOs or influencers?
-Some people like to listen to podcasts, while others prefer entertaining videos.
+Some people enjoy listening to podcasts, while others prefer entertaining videos.

 5. Test Your Messaging

-Lastly, conduct message tests to determine how well your audience responds and identify message variations that gain the most engagement.
+Lastly, conduct message tests to determine how well an audience responds and identify message variations that gain the most engagement.

 If you’re still not seeing results with your messaging, you can also consider my brand messaging consulting services to make your message memorable and your brand stand out.